HalcyonDays11/TealsFracCalcJunit/README.md

 # FracCalc Project Template and JUnit Test Suite
-JUnit Test Suite for Maple Heights 2018-2019 AP Computer Science A
+Project Template and JUnit Test Suite for Maple Heights 2018-2019 AP Computer Science A